GSA/digitalgov.gov/content/posts/2014-06-26-broadcasting-board-of-governors-relay-tool.md

 url: /2014/06/26/broadcasting-board-of-governors-relay-tool/
 date: 2014-06-26 2:10:30 -0400
 title: 'Broadcasting Board of Governors Use &#8220;Relay&#8221; Tool to Cover the World Cup'
-summary: 'World Cup fever, everyone&#8217;s got it&mdash;even the Broadcasting Board of Governors&#8216;&nbsp;(BBG) Voice of America has reporters covering the event.
+summary: 'World Cup fever, everyone&#8217;s got it&mdash;even the Broadcasting Board of Governors&#8216; (BBG) Voice of America has reporters covering the event.
 For this year&rsquo;s World Cup, VOA has teamed up with the Office of Digital and Design Innovation (a digital team inside the'
 authors:
   - jparcell
 categories: